IBM/eventing-openliberty-blockchain/README.md

    }
    ```

-## 8. Query all Ledger state as a buyer
+## 8. Query all ledger state as a buyer

 As an interested party who is on the blockchain, such as national car dealers, may be interested in buying a used car.
 For example a 21 year old boy may want to buy a VW Golf.